marekkalnik/blog-old/posts/2012-09-05-its-just-a-view.rst

 then presented in a HTML table layout with a possibility to export it in PDF or Excel file format.

-The client has requested a possibility to modifiy the colum names.
+The client has requested a possibility to modify the column names.
 Here's how it looked like::

     --------------------------------------